-You will not only want to save up for the down payment, but for the costs that come after.
 Here’s what you need to know to jumpstart your car savings plan.

-Identify how much car you can afford
+1. Figure out how much car you can afford

-Calculate your down payment
+3. Calculate your down payment

-“Aim to save between 10 and 20 percent for your car down payment,” says Nishank Khanna, chief marketing officer at Clarify Capital in New York City.
+“Aim to save between 10 and 20 percent for your car down payment,” says Nishank Khanna, chief marketing officer at Clarify Capital in New York.
 “Putting down a large down payment will help you reduce the total interest you end up paying on the loan and lower your monthly payment.”

 If you’re seeking a newer car, try to put down closer to 20 percent.

 “Generally speaking, a larger percentage down payment is recommended for new cars,” Khanna says.
 “You want to avoid being in a situation where depreciation outpaces your loan value.”

 If you’re buying a used vehicle, 10 percent down might be sufficient.

 4. Lease or purchase?

 Leasing a vehicle means you’ll pay for the ability to drive it for a set number of years before returning it to the dealership.
 An upside to leasing is it may require little money up front.
 Common downsides are extra fees if you go over a set mileage limit per year or if you or if you return the car with wear and tear that’s beyond average..